News

 Kansas Economic Policy Conference to Focus on Future of Tax Policy

-of Kansas has received national attention in recent years following its 2012 tax cuts, which were eventually reversed.
-State lawmakers for several years have also grappled with a Kansas Supreme Court decision that has declared unconstitutional funding levels for K-12 education, and on the local level, the number of special...
+The state of Kansas has received national attention in recent years following its 2012 tax cuts, which were eventually reversed.
+State lawmakers for several years have also grappled with a Kansas Supreme Court decision that has declared unconstitutional funding levels for K-12 education, and on the local level, the number...

 Wed, 09/19/2018